turingschool/curriculum/tutorials/index.markdown

 * Consolidating "Non-persistent Models" into "Business Logic"
 * Consolidated "ActiveSupport::Concern" into "Pulling out modules to share code"
 * Consolidated "Business Logic" section into "Models"
+* Merged "Managing sessions" and "Imitating conversations" into "Sessions and Conversations"